akixie/akixie.github.com/_posts/2013-01-14-Xcode Error -  Could not launch app - No such file or directory Error.md

+---
+layout: post
-## Xcode Error - Could not launch app - No such file or directory Error
+title: "Xcode Error - Could not launch app - No such file or directory Error"
+comments: true
+description: ""
+keywords: "ios"
+---

 Thats really annoying.
 This error happens in a number of different situations.
 Sometime restarting the Xcode, fixes the problem.
 If not, follow these steps: